cmu-mars/cmu-robotics/documents/swagger-yaml/cp2-th.md

 ### POST /status

 #### Description
-Used to inform the test harness that a new adaptation has been added to the Pareto front (i.e., a new "best" adaptation has been found).
+Used to inform the test harness that a new adaptation has been added to the Pareto set (i.e., a new "best" adaptation has been found).
 TODO -- add parameters here?

 #### Responses